wicked-rainman/wicked-rainman.github.io/index.md

 Navajo indian and I think that's how I got my name.
 If you're delusional enough to think I have anything interesting to say, feel free to have a browse around.

-I can be contacted at wicked dot rainman at gmx dot co dot uk
+I can be contacted at wicked dot email at gmx dot co dot uk